matsola/biofertilizer-report/casestudy.md

 The Spurway method was used for the soil tests, which provide information on the availability of nutrients in the soil.
 The laboratory results were categorized as "low", "pretty low", "good", "pretty high", or "high".

+As mentioned earlier, soil samples was taken early spring and then late autumn (after the growing season ended).

+The spring sample was collected from only one of the beds.
+The autumn samples was collected from both experiment and control beds.

 #### Leaf analysis

 Leaf analysis is a method of evaluating the nutrient content of plant leaves.
 It is often used to assess the overall health and nutritional status of a plant, as well as to diagnose nutrient deficiencies or imbalances that may be affecting plant growth and development.

 Leaf analysis can be useful in identifying nutrient deficiencies that may not be apparent through other methods, such as soil testing, and can help guide the application of fertilizers or other nutrients to ensure that plants are receiving adequate nutrition.

-The methodcan also be used to monitor the effectiveness of fertilization programs and to identify potential problems with plant nutrition that may be impacting crop yields.
+The method can also be used to monitor the effectiveness of fertilization programs and to identify potential problems with plant nutrition that may be impacting crop yields.

+The leaf samples were collected when the tomatoes started to ripen.

 #### Tomato analysis